Mango Carrot Smoothie

 What is the key to a thick smoothie texture?

-If you enjoy your smoothies on the thicker side, try freezing the banana as well as the carrots.
+If you enjoy your smoothies on the thicker side, try using a frozen banana.
 If you prefer a juicer, straw-sippable smoothie, blend in fresh fruit and veggies.

 Join Us